Old and New Bridges and Town - Ayr

 The County Buildings next to the Low Green.

-The Sheriff Court in Wellington Square.
+Ayr Sheriff Court on the west side of Wellington Square.